ahervy/www/_portfolio/talend-data-masking.md

 ### Objective

-Describe all the available functions with their specifities and provide end users with examples.
+Describing all the available functions with their specifities and provide end users with examples.

 ### Solution

-Providing a thematically organized function reference documentation, which includes a description of each function, the availables methods, the parameters users can pass, and examples.
+Providing a thematically organized function reference documentation, which includes the following elements:

+- A description of each function
+- The availables methods
+- The parameters users can pass
+- Examples